Mori-kamiyama/stqr/README.md

 ## Getting Started

-Install dependencies using [npm](https://www.npmjs.com/) and start the development server:
+Install dependencies using [npm](https://www.npmjs.com/) and start the development server.
+Using `yarn install` may result in a version mismatch error because this project specifies an `npm` package manager in `package.json`.
+If you prefer `yarn`, first run `corepack enable` so that the correct Yarn version is activated:

 ```bash
 npm install